Thursday, 25 February 2016

 A mirror image of the statue on the monument by Scheemakers in Westminster Abbey.

-Some authors suggest that it was commissioned for the Theatre Royal by David Garrick - but given the nature of lead sculpture this would seem unlikely, unless it had been moved prior to the fire in 1809.
-British History Online states that it was presented to the Theatre by the brewer Samuel Whitbread (1764 - 1815) in 1809 and placed on the portico some time after 1820 which seems much more plausible, Whitbread purchased 20 statues from the second sale of the works of Cheere for his garden at Southill Park in Bedfordshire for £975.
+British History Online states that it was presented to the Theatre by the brewer Samuel Whitbread (1764 - 1815) in 1809 and placed on the portico some time after 1820 which seems much more plausible, Whitbread purchased 20 statues from the second sale of the works of John Cheere for his garden at Southill Park in Bedfordshire for £975.
 15 shillings.

-This version appears to be a later cast of that commissioned for the Shakespeare Jubilee at Stratford upon Avon in 1769 by David Garrick and now in the façade of the town hall (see previous post).
+This version appears to be a later cast of that commissioned for the Shakespeare Jubilee at Stratford upon Avon in 1769 by David Garrick and now in the façade of the town hall (see my previous post).

-Shakespeare Stratford upon Avon Town Hall
+Shakespeare Stratford upon Avon Town Hall.

 ____________________________________